powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 ### Node conversion
-There is no equivalent [voltage level](../../grid_model/network_subnetwork.md#voltage-level) or [substation](../../grid_model/network_subnetwork.md#substation) concept in the UCTE-DEF format, so we have to create substations and voltage levels from the nodes description and the topology.
+There is no equivalent [voltage level](../../grid_model/network_subnetwork.md#voltage-level) or [substation](../../grid_model/network_subnetwork.md#substation) concept in the UCTE-DEF format, so we have to create substations and voltage levels from the node description and the topology.
-Two nodes are in the same substation if they have the same geographical spot (the 1st-6th character of the node code) or are connected by a two windings transformer, a coupler or a low impedance line.
+Two nodes are in the same substation if they have the same geographical spot (the 1st-6th character of the node code) or are connected by a two-winding transformer, a coupler or a low-impedance line.
-Two nodes are in the same voltage level if their code only differ by the 8th character (busbars identifier).
+Two nodes are in the same voltage level if their code only differs by the eighth character (busbars identifier).
 **Note:** We do not create a substation, a voltage level or a bus for X-nodes.
 They are converted to [dangling lines](../../grid_model/network_subnetwork.md#dangling-line).

 For nodes with a valid active or reactive load, a [load](../../grid_model/network_subnetwork.md#load) is created.
-It's ID is equal to the ID of the bus post-fixed by `_load`.
+Its ID is equal to the ID of the bus post-fixed by `_load`.
 The `P0` and `Q0` are equal to the active load and the reactive load of the UCTE node.
 For those with a valid generator, a [generator](../../grid_model/network_subnetwork.md#generator) is created.
-It's ID is equal to the ID of the bus post-fixed by `_generator`.
+Its ID is equal to the ID of the bus post-fixed by `_generator`.
 The power plant type is converted to an [energy source]() value (see the mapping table below for the matching).

 **Mapping table for power plant types:**